progrium/qtalk-go/README.md

 # qtalk-go

-qtalk-go is a versatile RPC and stream based IPC stack for Go:
+qtalk-go is a versatile RPC and IO stream based IPC stack for Go:

  * client *or* server can make RPC calls to the other end
  * calls can be unary or streaming for multiple inputs/outputs
  * pluggable data codecs for flexible object stream marshaling
  * RPC calls designed to optionally become full-duplex byte streams
- * muxing layer based on subset of SSH (qmux) and soon QUIC
+ * muxing layer based on subset of SSH (qmux) and soon optionally QUIC
  * qmux allows any `io.ReadWriteCloser` transport, including STDIO
  * API inspired by `net/http` with easy function/method export on top
  * supports passing remote callbacks over RPC